UnderLogic/runtime-variables/Documentation~/src/custom-types.md

 For the custom Inspector GUI to work you will need to create a new custom editor class.
 You can reuse the `RuntimeVariableWatcherEditor<T, TVar>` class.

-1. Create a new class that derives from `RuntimeVariableWatcherEditor<T, TVar>`, where `T` should be the native type and `TVar` is the variable type.
+1. Create a new class that derives from `RuntimeVariableWatcherEditor<T, TVar>`, where `T` should be the underlying type and `TVar` is the variable type.
 2. Ensure the new type is marked with the `CustomEditor` attribute for your custom watcher type.

 **NOTE:** Unlike the property drawer, a `CustomEditor` can only reference a single type.